vic-cieslak/onlybtcfans/README.md

 # OnlyBtcFans - onlyfans clone without stupid KYC - bitcoin deposits - firebase backend

-This is almost 1-1 clone of the onlyfans UI recreated using vuejs and http://quasar.dev
+This is almost 1-1 clone of onlyfans UI recreated using vuejs and http://quasar.dev

 Key difference here is a firebase backend and bitcoin deposits/balances [WIP]